Employment Overview

 Assistant/Associate Professor of English

-Position Available: Full-time, nine-month, tenure-track Assistant or Associate Professor of English.
+Position Available: Full-time, nine-month, Assistant or Associate Professor of English.
 Salary, based on qualifications and experience, is determined by the Vice President for Academic Affairs and University President and approved by the Regional University System of Oklahoma (RUSO).

-Available: January 2026
+Available: August 2026

-Job Summary: Northwestern invites applications for a tenure-track, assistant/associate professor position in the department of English, Foreign Language, and Humanities.
+Job Summary: Northwestern invites applications for an assistant/associate professor position in the department of English, Foreign Language, and Humanities.
 We seek a candidate with teaching expertise in composition, advanced composition, and creative writing.
 The successful candidate will be based on the Northwestern Alva campus and teach a 27-hour load of undergraduate and occasional graduate-level English courses as well as humanities courses.
 Additional responsibilities will include student advising, participation in department recruiting efforts, program assessment and curriculum development, and committee and university service.

 Closing Date: Review of applications will begin immediately.
 Applications will continue to be accepted until the position is filled.
 Preliminary individual interviews will be held via videoconference.